 Food Pets Die For by Ann Martin

 In Loving Memory

-Since we work with stray and feral and elderly cats, these precious creatures have generally been through a lot before they come to us.
+Since we work with stray and feral and elderly cats as well as cats that have been abused and injured, these precious creatures have generally been through a lot before they come to us.
 Their systems may have been weakened even before birth by their mothers' exposure to viruses, starvation, and poisons in the environment.
 After birth, their little bodies may have been damaged and drained by parasites and lack of sufficient nourishment.
 As they grew up, they may have been further compromised by extreme temperatures, animal attacks, and traumas of every sort including abuse.
 Some come to us in such horrible condition it's clear to see what kind and how much extensive care they need.
 Others seem strong and healthy and (thankfully!) are.
 Others are masking serious problems that may or may not take their lives in the long or short term.